syncfusion-content/wpf-docs/wpf/SfDataGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-When dropping, the dragged records can be added above or below to the target record based on its drop position
+While dropping, the dragged records can be added above or below to the target record based on its drop position

 For example, if you dropped record at the bottom of the targeted record, it will be added below the targeted record.

 ![Drag and drop rows in wpf datagrid](Interactive-Features_images/InteractiveFeatures_img24.png)

-If you drop over the targeted record, it will be added as a child of that targeted record
+If you drop above the targeted record, it will be added above the targeted record

 ![Drag and drop rows in wpf datagrid](Interactive-Features_images/InteractiveFeatures_img25.png)